 It has been a couple of years since we last reviewed a Moto G phone, so even though we don’t always drop down to the mid-tier range, it felt like a good time to make a return before Samsung’s new ridiculously expensive products arrive.
-This time, it’s the Moto G5 Plus, a phone that is going to give a whole bunch of phones a run for their money, money that probably doubles what Motorola wants to charge you for this guy.
+This time, it’s the Moto G5 Plus review we’re talking, the G5 Plus being a phone that is going to give a whole bunch of phones a run for their money, money that probably doubles what Motorola wants to charge you for this guy.

 To recap, the Moto G5 Plus is the upgraded version of the Moto G5 that will be sold here in the US.
 In other words, there is no Moto G5 here, only this guy, the Plus.
 It has a 5.2-inch FHD LCD display (1080p), Snapdragon 625 processor, 12MP f/1.7 camera, fingerprint reader, microSD support, water repellent coating, 3000mAh non-removable battery, and connectivity on all major US carriers.
 Depending on how much you want to spend, you get to choose between 32GB or 64GB storage and either 2GB or 4GB RAM.